Samosa: East Africa

+The variety of samosa made in Somali cuisine is filled with ground beef or vegetables, along with usually being blended with Somali spices.
+Sambusa is often consumed during Ramadan.
+Samosas are also a staple of local cuisine in the fellow Horn of Africa countries of Djibouti and Ethiopia.

 South Africa

 Called samoosas in South Africa, they tend to be smaller than Indian variants, and form part of South African Indian and Cape Malay cuisine.

 West Africa

-Samosas also exist in West African countries such as Ghana and Nigeria where they are a common street food.
-In Nigeria, it is usually served in parties along with chicken or beef, puff puff, Spring roll and plantain and it is called small chops.
+Samosas also exist in West African countries such as Ghana and Nigeria, where they are a common street food.
+In Nigeria, it is usually served in parties along with chicken or beef, puff puff, spring rolls and plantains and are called small chops.